This section deals with academic requirements, regulations, and opportunities for undergraduates that are University-wide rather than college-related.

 • ask questions appropriate to the modes of inquiry;

-• collect information relevant to the questions raised; and
+• collect nformation relevant to the questions raised; and

 • analyze the information in order to address the questions or solve problems.

 The University believes that all undergraduate students, regardless of their degree programs, need experience in the study of fundamentals that builds on the student’s previous education and continues through the undergraduate years and beyond.
-All bachelor’s degree students follow the same University-wide general education requirements.
+All bachelor’s degree students, with the exception of students enrolled in the College of Engineering, follow the same University-wide general education requirements.
 While general education requirements for all students are selected from the same list of approved courses, there are possible variations based on the student’s major.
 Students should consult specific college and departmental requirements and discuss the requirements with an advisor.
-In their first semester, all entering freshmen and new transfer students with fewer than 24 credits are required to take URI 101 Traditions and Transformations: A Freshman Seminar, including community service provided by the Feinstein Enriching America Program (see “Course Descriptions,” beginning on page 161).
+In their first semester, all entering freshmen and new transfer students with fewer than 24 credits are required to take URI 101 Traditions and Transformations: A Freshman Seminar, including community service provided by the Feinstein Enriching America Program (see “Course Descriptions,” beginning on page 163).